UnaCloud/UnaCloud2/README.md

 *	FILE_SERVER_PORT: FileManager application port to receive requests from agents to send files.
 We recommend port range 10025 to 10035.
 *	FILE_SERVER_IP: FileManager application IP address.
 In case of Script-based use host IP address.
 In case of Vagrant-based installation use IP address defined for UnaCloud Server.
 *	VERSION_MANAGER_PORT: FileManager application port to receive messages from AgentUpdater application to manage update agent process.
 We recommend port range 10025 to 10035.
+*	TORRENT_CLIENT_PORTS: Five ports used by UnaCloud to share files using P2P protocol.
+We recommend port range 10025 to 10035.
+These ports should be delimited by commas (eg. 10031,10032,10033,10034,10035).
+*	FILE_SERVER_TORRENT_PORT: Is the port used by the agent to listen in case of a P2P deployment request.
 *	dev_url: this variable is used only in development environment, leave default value.
 *	dev_username: this variable is used only in development environment, leave default value.
 *	dev_password: this variable is used only in development environment, leave default value.